Barrier Methods of Birth Control

 Barrier methods include the diaphragm, cervical cap, cervical shield, male condom, and female condom and spermicidal foam, sponges, and film.
 Unlike other methods of birth control, barrier methods are used only when you have sexual intercourse.
 Be sure to read the instructions before using a barrier method.
 It is very important that you use a barrier method correctly every time you have sex.

-Sexually transmitted disease protection
+Sexually transmitted infection protection

 What To Expect After Treatment